Holland, Michigan: Tourism

 Each May, Holland hosts an annual Tulip Time Festival.
 Tulip planting and the festival began in 1930 when 250,000 tulips were planted for the event.
 Currently six million tulips are used throughout the city.
 Tulips are planted along many city streets, in city parks and outside municipal buildings as well as at tourist attractions like Dutch Village, the city-owned Windmill Island Gardens, and at a large tulip farm named Veldheer Tulip Gardens.
 It is normally held the second week of May, during the tulip blooming season.
 Cruise ships such as the Yorktown from the Great Lakes Cruising Company make Holland a port of call.

 About one million tourists visit Tulip Time each year, for which the community finds innovative ways to enhance self-funded projects.
-It has been ranked as America's third largest town festival and was named Reader's Digests best small town festival.
-The Tulip Time Festival has attracted big-name acts in recent years such as: Christina Aguilera in 2000, O-Town in 2001, The Verve Pipe in 2004, and Jars of Clay in 2006.
+The Tulip Time Festival has attracted big-name acts in recent years such as: Christina Aguilera in 2000, O-Town in 2001, the Verve Pipe in 2004, and Jars of Clay in 2006.
 Ed McMahon visited Tulip Time in 2007 along with Bobby Vinton.
 Comedian Bill Cosby headlined the 2014 Tulip Time Festival.
+Comedian Jay Leno performed the festival in 2018.

 Holland is located on Lake Macatawa, near the shores of Lake Michigan.
 Scattered along the shoreline are many public beach accesses including Tunnel Park and the widely popular Holland State Park.
-Across the channel from the State Park is the Holland Harbor Light, known as "Big Red."
+Across the channel from the State Park is the Holland Harbor Light, known as "Big Red".
 Smaller beaches along Lake Michigan are present but not well marked.
 Public accesses are frequent along dead-end streets bordering the shoreline.

 The city's primary shopping district is centered along 8th Street, the city's main street downtown.

 The 8th Street business district features a thermal snow-melting system which uses cooling water from the local electric plant.
 In 1988, the city rebuilt the entire street and sidewalk system, installing the thermal pipes underneath.
 The system will melt up to an inch an hour down to 15°.